ekanite/ekanite/README.md

 Searching the logs
 ------------
 Search support is pretty simple at the moment.
+You have two options -- a telnet-like interface, and a browser-based interface.

 Telnet to the query server (see the command line options) and enter a search term.
 The query language supported is the simple language supported by [bleve](http://godoc.org/github.com/blevesearch/bleve#NewQueryStringQuery), but a more sophisiticated query syntax, including searching for specific field values, may be supported soon.

 For example, below is an example search session, showing accesses to the login URL of a Wordpress site.
 The telnet clients connects to the query server and enters the string `login`

+### Telnet interface

 ```
 $ telnet 127.0.0.1 9950